-At the end of this course:
+At the end of this course, students will:

-- understand the differences between various models of violence risk assessment; - conduct a violence risk assessment of an individual based on the HCR-20; - use the MMPI-2, to arrive at a comprehensive picture of an individual's personality and psychopathology; - understand the legal concept of criminal responsibility; - identify the most important aspects of a good forensic report; - write parts of a forensic report based on forensic assessment instruments covered in this course.
+- understand the differences between various models of violence risk assessment; - conduct a violence risk assessment of an individual based on the HCR-20 Version 3; - use the MMPI-2, to arrive at a comprehensive picture of an individual's personality and psychopathology; - understand the legal concept of criminal responsibility; - identify the most important aspects of a good forensic report; - write parts of a forensic report based on forensic assessment instruments covered in this course.

-PSY4622 Period 2 30 Oct 2023 2 Feb 2024 Print course description

-ECTS credits: 4.0 Instruction language: English Coordinators:
+PSY4622 Period 2 28 Oct 2024 20 Dec 2024 Print course description ECTS credits: 4.0 Instruction language: English Coordinators:

-- K.I.M. van Oorsouw

-- V. de Vogel
+- V. de Vogel - M.E.

-- M.E.
 Keulen de Vos

-Teaching methods: Assignment(s), Lecture(s), Skills, Work in subgroups Assessment methods: Attendance, Assignment Keywords: Forensic psychological assessment, criminal responsibility assessment, violence risk assessment Faculty of Psychology and Neuroscience
+Teaching methods: Lecture(s), Skills, Work in subgroups Assessment methods: Attendance, Assignment Keywords: Forensic psychological assessment, criminal responsibility assessment, violence risk assessment Faculty of Psychology and Neuroscience